 Why acupressure only from SSW 38?
 The birth is imminent!

 During pregnancy, the body becomes very sensitive to physical and emotional influences.
-For this reason, acupressure can also trigger significantly stronger physical reactions in people like me, who already have a lot of experience with it, than one knew from one's own non-pregnant body.
-Because pregnancies are so extremely individual, it is therefore important to always coordinate well with the midwife or doctor whether certain exercises and ideas that you would like to try out can be helpful or perhaps even unfavorable for your own situation.
-Such an agreement does not mean that the other person may or should decide about your body, but it gives you the opportunity to make a better informed decision yourself.
+For this reason, acupressure can trigger significantly stronger physical reactions in people like me, who already have a lot of experience with it, than you would expect from your own, non-pregnant body.
+Because pregnancies are so extremely individual, it is therefore important to always discuss with your midwife or doctor whether certain exercises and ideas that you would like to try are helpful or perhaps even unfavorable for your own situation.
+Such a consultation does not mean that the other person can or should decide about your body, but it does give you the opportunity to make a better-informed decision yourself.

 An acupressure mat and pressure on individual acupressure points strongly stimulate the body.
 Both can stimulate labor for some people during pregnancy.
 This is the reason why there are no official recommendations to use the mat during pregnancy, because there is a lack of complete studies on how often premature labor can be induced.